-- There should not be any rollover in the profile at signalized intersections.
+- 1. There shouldIt is desirable not beto haveIf possible, avoid any rollover in the profile at signalized intersections.
+The maximum allowable rollover in the profile is 3%. - 2.
 The maximum allowable rollover in the profile is 5.0% at intersections with stop control.